2017 User's Guide

 Step One: Learn and Experience

 If you think Carrollton and Newnan are sleepy little towns with nothing to do, you’re wrong!
 Yes, life here is a little slower, and we don’t have Atlanta’s giant venues and range of events.
 But we do have a lot of fun and interesting things, including concerts, parades, and arts festivals.
-To find out what is going on, browse the various websites listed here, or follow the Community Engagement Office on Facebook and Twitter, where we will regularly highlight upcoming community events.
+To find out what is going on, browse the various websites listed in About our Communities, or follow the Community Engagement Office on Facebook and Twitter, where we will regularly highlight upcoming community events.

 The Community Engagement Office has a list of UWG faculty and staff who are members of local civic clubs, if you want to contact one of them and find out more.
 We will work on expanding that resource this year.